 The county has installed cameras at up to fifty red light intersections as part of the Suffolk County Red Light Safety Program.
-Chances are good that there’s one in a location near where you live or work on Long Island.
-This red-light safety program, and the laws that go with it, are intended to curb bad driver behavior by using automated enforcement.
+Reach out to a Suffolk County personal injury lawyer for more information.
+Chances are good that there’s one near where you live or work on Long Island.
+This red-light safety program and the laws affected by it are intended to curb bad driver behavior by using automated enforcement.

 Get answers to the following questions:

 - What is the fine for getting caught by a red light camera?

 - How long has the program been in effect?

 - Can you get the intersection camera footage?